 Air traffic controllers institute wait times to coordinate the smooth flow of traffic at an airport.
 This is particularly important at major airports, where many aircraft vie to access one of a few available runways.
 Wait time help relieve congestion on taxiways and ramps.

-To avoid lengthy wait times, many air charter travellers choose to use smaller airports where commercial air traffic congestion is less likely.
+To avoid lengthy wait times, many air charter travelers choose to use smaller airports where commercial air traffic congestion is less likely.
 Jet charter operators have access to roughly 10 times the number of airports as commercial airlines.
 Not only does this save time waiting at the airport, it allows private jet passengers to arrive closer to their intended destination.